ahmedriaz4243/Empathy-Focused-Recruitment-Eye-Tracking/README.md

 The following data is used in this study.
 To utilize the dataset, simply download it and adjust the file paths according to your setup.

-I would like to express our gratitude to the authors and contributors of the EyeT4Empathy dataset for making it publicly available.
-This dataset was instrumental in the development and evaluation of our work.
+I would like to express my gratitude to the authors and contributors of the EyeT4Empathy dataset for making it publicly available.
 The dataset can be found at the following link:

 [EyeT4Empathy Dataset](https://doi.org/10.1038/s41597-022-01862-w)